 There are several methods to strengthen and support your shins in order to prevent shin splints.
 These are as follows:

 - Make sure that you have adequate shoe cushioning or that your shoes don’t need to be replaced.
 If you aren’t sure if your shoes need to be replaced or changed for a different type, head to your local running store, as they tend to be staffed by runners and specialists in running motion.
 They may even recommend shoe inserts depending on your foot type.

 - If you feel any shin pain, back off and rest to prevent the shin splints from getting worse or turning into stress fractures

 The aptly named runner’s knee injury typically occurs due to overuse and creates a consistent pain behind the knee cap and will likely increase in pain as you increase running mileage or intensity.
 However, overuse is just one potential cause of runner’s knee as some runners are more prone to this injury due to their biomechanics, choice of running surfaces, weak core and hips, have the wrong type or worn down running shoes, or experience a sudden injury to the knee.
 Beyond the knee pain, some runner’s knee injuries result in swelling and you may feel a popping or grinding in your knee, especially while walking down a hill or stairs.

-Properly diagnosing runner’s knee will require examination from your doctor and may involve and MRI, X-Ray, or CT scan.
+Properly diagnosing a runner’s knee will require examination from your doctor and may involve an MRI, X-Ray, or CT scan.

 How to Treat Runner’s Knee